-Whenever you eat in a calorie surplus (eating more calories than you burn), your body will gain weight, regardless of which macro you're over-consuming.
+Whenever you eat in a calorie surplus (eating more calories than you burn), your body will gain weight, regardless of which macronutrient (fat, protein or carbohydrates) you're over-consuming.
 But considering fats are higher in calories, they can push you into a calorie surplus more easily than protein or carbs.

 5. You Have Restless Sleep

 Although eating too much fat can cause you to feel drowsy or sluggish during the day, you may also experience difficulty falling or staying asleep, too, Taub-Dix says.

 "Fat is a nutrient that takes the longest to break down in your system," she says.
 "Since it sits in your system longer , it can wind up impacting your rest and disrupting your sleep."